 Rebecca Gonnering joined the Wellness & Health Promotion Services team as a Confidential Advisor (Victim’s Advocacy Specialist) in August of 2016.
 Her graduate work was in Gender and Women’s Studies, with a focus on improving survivor support services.
 Prior to coming to SIU, she worked with a non-profit organization providing advocacy services to sexual and domestic violence survivors.
 Her current duties focus on providing confidential victim advocacy services to SIU students, sexual violence prevention trainings, and sexual health education.

-Paul Hagan is the most recent addition to Wellness and Health Promotion team.
-Paul has a background in mental health, serving underserved and marginalized college students on campuses including I.U., UND, Concordia Morhead, CCCC, GLBT, and UCLA.
+Paul Hagan has a background in mental health, serving underserved and marginalized college students on campuses including I.U., UND, Concordia Morhead, CCCC, GLBT, and UCLA.
 Paul has a passion for healing in the broadest sense and liberation and social justice.
 Paul’s recent focus has been training on survivor support services and undocumented student support.

-Julie Robertson-Brooks is a Program Assistant for Wellness and Health Promotion Services.
-She is an SIUC Alumni, graduating with her Bachelor’s degree in Public Health in May 2017.
-Julie acts as an assistant to all of the Wellness Coordinators, handles presentations and events, and completes day to day office responsibilities for the department.
-She originally grew up near Carbondale, and has always enjoyed the hidden treasures of Southern Illinois, as well as the interesting people she has the pleasure of meeting from the University.
+Julie Robertson-Brooks began working in Wellness and Health Promotion Services in February of 2018.
+She currently works as a Wellness Coordinator, overseeing programs like the Saluki Peer Education program.
+Julie is an SIUC Alumni, graduating with her Bachelor’s degree in Public Health in May 2017.
+She originally grew up near Carbondale, and enjoys the hidden treasures of Southern Illinois, as well as the interesting people she has the pleasure of meeting from the University.